Physical Therapy Treatments For Parkinson’s Disease

 What Is Parkinson’s Disease?

-This lack of dopamine creates a chemical imbalance that affects a number of your body’s functions including movement control, thought processes, decision making, and even your mood regulation.
+The lack of dopamine creates a chemical imbalance that affects a number of your bodily functions, including movement involved in exercising, thought processes, decision making, and mood regulation.

 Ultimately, it’s a progressive, degenerative disease, which means the disease characteristics worsen over time.